 This results in an area of exposed bone called “the socket.”
 Although bacteria are present, this is not considered an infection.

 Several factors predispose a patient to develop a dry socket:

 - Smoking delays wound healing and tends to break down the clot, which greatly increases the incidence of dry socket.

 - Negative oral pressure, like sucking on a straw or spitting a lot, may also cause loss of the clot.

 - Nausea and vomiting after surgery.

-- Use of a birth control pill can also influence the incidence of dry socket.
+- The use of a birth control pill can also influence the incidence of dry sockets.

 What are the Symptoms of Dry Socket